Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: SIMULATION METHODOLOGY

 This method is based on geometrical considerations (see Fig. \ref{like_nik}).
 If the distance between any two beads which are not neighbors along the chain cannot be smaller than $r_{min}$, every bead in the system effectively has an excluded volume with radius $r_{min}/2$.
-If each bond along the chain can have the length not larger than the maximum length $l_{max}$, the condition of non-phantom chains is satisfied if inequality $\sqrt{2}r_{min} > l_{max}$ holds in the course of simulations.
-Although particles in DPD are formally point-like, they still have some excluded volume due to the presence of the repulsive potential governed by the $a_{ij}$ value.
-Similarly, due to the bond potential all bonds can have some maximal possible length \cite{nikunen2007reptational}.
-In our study, we have chosen $a_{pp} = a_{ss} = 150$, $a_{ps} = 160$, $l_0 = 0.2$, $k = 150$, and with this set of parameters we are almost sure that the probability of chains intersection events in our simulations is infinitely small, see Fig. S1 in Supplementary Materials {\it (to add letter S to figure numbers in the supplement materials! -- do we really need them?)}.
-In addition, the small value of equilibrium bond length $l_0 = 0.2$ forces beads, which are the neighbors along the chain, to be located considerably closer to each other than non-linked beads.
-Repulsive volume interactions between beads $i$ and $i \pm 2, i \pm 3...$ provide effective chain stiffness, similar to the tangent hard spheres model\cite{vega2001liquid}.
-With this additional ``stiffening'' of interactions (due to quite large values of $a_{ij}$-parameters and bond stiffness $k$ as well as small $l_0$) we still could use a quite large integration time step $\Delta t=0.02$.
-Therefore, we have a solution of self-avoiding semi-flexible chains, and such a system has a tendency to undergo lyotropic nematic ordering transition\cite{Onsager, KhoSem} at high polymer concentrations due to steric interactions only (i.e., due to excluded volume effect), and this orientational ordering is usually the first stage of a possible crystallization transition at later stages, depending on the model\cite{anwar2013crystallization, anwar2015crystallization, MarkinaPI}.
-The obtained average distance between linked monomer units is $\langle l \rangle = 0.48$ (in units of $r_c$), the chain persistence length $b$ is about $2.3$ monomer units, i.e., $\tilde{b} = b \cdot \langle l \rangle = 1.1$ in units of $r_c$, as we have estimated using the bond autocorrelation analysis \cite{gowers2016mdanalysis,michaud2011mdanalysis} {\it (for calculation of persistence length a single chain was simulated in a solvent with $\chi=0.5$ and the data has been averaged over 5 independent runs -- to check once more!)}.
-Note, that the intramolecular stiffness is actually not large in our model, however, the additional stiffening of chains (increasing of the persistence length) takes place due to nematic ordering \cite{Ivanov2014}.
+If each bond along the chain can have the length not larger than the maximum length $l_{max}$, the condition of non-phantom chains is satisfied if inequality $\sqrt{2}r_{min} > l_{max}$ holds in the course of simulations.~\cite{nikunen2007reptational} Although particles in DPD are formally point-like, they still have some excluded volume due to the presence of the repulsive potential governed by the $a_{ij}$ value.
+Similarly, due to the bond potential all bonds can have some maximal possible length~\cite{nikunen2007reptational}.
+In our study, we have chosen $a_{pp} = a_{ss} = 150$, $a_{ps} = 160$, $l_0 = 0.2$, $k = 150$, and with this set of parameters the probability of chain intersection events in our simulations is negligibly small, see Fig. S1 in Supplementary Material.
+Recently, it was also shown that if the chain crossing events are rare, the entanglement behavior in polymer melt is recovered.~\cite{chang2019can} In addition, the small value of equilibrium bond length $l_0 = 0.2$ forces beads, which are the neighbors along the chain, to be located considerably closer to each other than non-linked beads.
+Repulsive volume interactions between beads $i$ and $i \pm 2, i \pm 3...$ provide effective chain stiffness, similar to that in the tangent hard spheres model~\cite{vega2001liquid}.
+This leads to some ``hardening'' of soft interaction potential (due to quite large values of $a_{ij}$-parameters and bond stiffness $k$ as well as small value of $l_0$), but we were still able to use a quite large integration time step $\Delta t=0.02$.
+Therefore, we have a solution of self-avoiding semiflexible chains, and such a system has a tendency to undergo lyotropic nematic ordering transition~\cite{Onsager, KhoSem} at high polymer concentrations due to steric interactions only, and this orientational ordering is often the first stage of a possible crystallization transition~\cite{anwar2013crystallization, anwar2015crystallization, MarkinaPI}.
+The obtained average distance between linked monomer units is $\langle l \rangle = 0.48$ (in units of $r_c$), the chain persistence length $b$ is about $2.3$ monomer units, i.e., $\tilde{b} = b \cdot \langle l \rangle = 1.1$ in units of $r_c$, as we have estimated using the bond autocorrelation analysis~\cite{gowers2016mdanalysis,michaud2011mdanalysis} (for calculation of persistence length a single chain was simulated in a $\theta$-solvent with $\chi=0.5$ and the data has been averaged over 5 independent runs).
+Note, that the intramolecular stiffness is actually not large in our model, however, the additional stiffening of chains (increasing of the persistence length) takes place due to nematic ordering~\cite{Ivanov2014}.